Privacy

 Update Requests And Support Messages

-The updates and support page uses email links, not an embedded signup form.
-If a reader chooses to send an email, the message is handled by the reader's email provider and the public contact mailbox.
-The site itself does not store the email address in an application database.
+The updates and support page uses email links.
+If you send an email, the message is handled by your email provider and the public contact mailbox.
+MoCo Budget Explained does not create a reader account or add your address to a list on the site.

 Readers should not send personal tax records, addresses, account numbers, or private documents when requesting updates or asking about support.